 This unit focuses on the concept of place through an investigation of liveability.
 This unit examines factors that influence liveability and how it is perceived, the idea that places provide us with the services and facilities needed to support and enhance our lives, and that spaces are planned and managed by people.
-An excursion will take place to investigate and evaluate the Caloundra area.

-Students will complete three assessment pieces - two examinations and an assignment.
+Students will complete two assessment pieces - an examination and an assignment.